Transipedia/kmerexplor/README.md

   --scale scale         Scale factor, to avoid too small values of counts.
                         (default: 1)
   --config config.yaml  Configuration yaml file of each category (default:
-                        "lib/config.yaml")
+                        built-in "config.yaml")
   --title TITLE         Title to be displayed in the html page -y, --yes, --assume-yes
                         Assume yes to all prompt answers -c cores, --cores cores
-                        Number of CPUs cores (default: 1).
-Valid especially when starting from fastq file.
+                        Specifies the number of files which can be processed simultaneously by countTags. (default: 1).
+Valid when inputs are fastq file.
   -v, --version         show program's version number and exit

  ```